You Have Seen Their Faces: Contents

 Bourke-White and Caldwell traveled for eighteen months documenting the American South documenting sharecroppers in the American South, with Bourke-White taking photos and Caldwell writing the text.
 Together, they both wrote captions for the photos.
 Their travels took them through almost 50 towns in eight states: Arkansas, Mississippi, Georgia, Louisiana, Alabama, South Carolina, Tennessee, and Florida.
 A 1975 reprint notes a disclaimer at the beginning of the book that says the captions are "intended to express the authors’ own conceptions of the sentiments of the individuals portrayed; they do not pretend to reproduce the actual sentiments of these persons."
 An updated introduction by Caldwell dated 1974 also appears in the 1975 edition.
 An afterward by Bourke-White titled "Notes on photographs", explains the technical requirements for the photography side of the project, including lighting and the use of five different cameras, and the need to get permission for their shoots.
 This was a problem shooting the chain gang scenes in Hood's Chapel, Georgia, as the guard threatened to shoot them if they took photos.
 Eventually, they were able to get an official letter of permission, but when they returned and presented it to the guard, he revealed he was illiterate.

 Critical reception

 In a positive review of the book in 1940, American sociologist and anthropologist Frank H. Hankins called it "a telling account of the South's poor rural population", and called the photos "remarkably good" and the captions "interesting and moving case histories".
-Reflecting on the book in 2009, novelist Caleb Crain of The New Yorker gave the book a negative review, criticizing Bourke-White's methods as "sentimental and grotesque" and Caldwell's captions as "contrived".
+Reflecting on the book in 2009, novelist Caleb Crain of The New Yorker gave the book a negative review when surveying Morris Dickstein's Dancing in the Dark, a cultural history of the U.S. in the 1930s.
+Crain criticized Bourke-White's methods as "sentimental and grotesque" and their captions as offensively "contrived".